RhenalsR/Bellabeat-Case-Study/README.md

 # Processing data

 The Data files considered were `DailyActivity_merged.csv` and `SleepDay_merged.csv`.
-Initially `weightLogInfo_merged.csv` was also considered but was discarted later since it contains data for only 8 users.
+Initially `weightLogInfo_merged.csv` was also considered but was discarded later since it contains data for only 8 users.

 ### Software used
 SQL was the tool used to clean, transform and merge the data, through BigQuery, from Google.
-When trying to import the datasets a problem was encuntered: File `Sleepday_merged.csv` Date format 'DD/MM/YYYY hh:mm:ss _tt_' was not readable by SQL .
+When trying to import the datasets a problem was encountered: File `Sleepday_merged.csv` Date format 'DD/MM/YYYY hh:mm:ss _tt_' was not readable by SQL.
 So I converted the date to DD/MM/YYYY only.
 While converting files, no missing values were encountered.

 ### Cleaning

-Dataset `DailyActivity_merged.csv` contained some columns that wouldn't work for this analisis, so the necesary columns were selected, and the columns needed from `SleepDay_merged.csv` were joined into this base table.
+Dataset `DailyActivity_merged.csv` contained some columns that wouldn't work for this analysis, so the necessary columns were selected, and the columns needed from `SleepDay_merged.csv` were joined into this base table.
 ```
--- cleaning - selecting necesary rows and converting Minutes to hours to vizualize data in a comprehensive way.
+-- cleaning - selecting necessary rows and converting Minutes to hours to visualize data comprehensively.

 SELECT
  activity.Id,